Rome Travel Guide: What to See, Eat & Know Before You Go

 Vatican City

 The Vatican Museums and Sistine Chapel require advance booking regardless of season.
 The queue for walk-in entry can be four to five hours on busy days.
 The Sistine Chapel ceiling — painted by Michelangelo between 1508 and 1512 — is exceptional; the crowds and no-photography enforcement make the experience chaotic.
-Early-morning or evening tours avoid the worst of it.
+An early-morning guided Vatican tour gives access before general crowds and includes a guide through the Museums and Sistine Chapel.
 St. Peter’s Basilica is free to enter (no booking required); the dome climb gives the best aerial view of Rome.

 Food